arshadrayyan/Python-Flask/README.md

 PATCH: PATCH is similar to a PUT request, but the only difference is, it modifies a part of the data.
 It will only replace the content that you want to update.
 DELETE: A DELETE request is used to delete the data on the server at a specified location.

+To Request the Page Using GET Method in Python Flask.

+For Outcome follow the Steps mentioned Above, After the Below Directory.

+Navigate the Project Directory cd HTTP Methods

+Create the Virtual Environment inside it. python -m venv venv

+navigate to the Environment Directory using .\venv\Scripts\activate

+Install the Flask FrameWork
+pip install flask

+To Run the Application Using
+.\app\app.py